 With the exceptionally high cost of running ads and uncontrolled competition, this begs the question: Is focusing on ads for customer engagement, conversion, and acquisition your best play?
 Instead, investing in creating relevant, high-quality content and distribution tactics, it's the only way to ensure longevity in the online space.

-You can invest in an ad campaign, but when it ends, so does your lead generation.
+You can invest in an ad campaign, but so does your lead generation when it ends.
 So instead, you should invest in building a content team that will produce evergreen content bringing in leads long after they're published.

 Every company should strive to attract its desired target groups organically.
 While using social media is the most popular way to achieve this – and the approach that offers the quickest response and engagement – building a content engine is the most reliable and sustainable.

 First, it removes the reliance on third-party applications to reach your target groups.
-What happens if you solely rely on LinkedIn and YouTube if they are down for a while?
+For example, what happens if you solely rely on LinkedIn and YouTube if they are down for a while?
 Or do your customers lose interest and transition to a new app platform?
-You'll adjust your approach based on the platform and try to hit a moving target.
+You'll be able to adjust your approach based on the platform and try to hit a moving target.

 When you build your content engine, your target groups come to you.